Saguaro - Largest Cacti and Symbol of Wild West

 The valley where saguaro cacti grow is surrounded by the Rincon mountains which are quite tall, so the climate changes dramatically as you hike up the hill.
 While it's hot and dry in the valley, there easily can be rain or snow in the mountains.

 Southern Arizona makes up a desert called Sonoran which the US shares with Mexico.
 Sonoran is one of the four deserts in the US.
-Visually, it does not really look like a desert, but if you come closer to vegetation, you'll realize that almost each plant has spikes - to reduce evaporation and protect itself from thirsty animals.
+Visually, it does not really look like a desert, but if you come closer to vegetation, you'll realize that almost every plant has spiked - to reduce evaporation and protect itself from thirsty animals.

 Despite its name, Saguaro National Park is home to many other types of cacti.
 This cute baby one is called Barrel Cactus.